MicrosoftDocs/power-platform/power-platform/well-architected/gen-ai-workload/gen-ai-workload-overview.md

 Generative AI is an artificial intelligence technology that uses large language models (LLMs) to generate original content and provide natural language understanding and responses.
 For details, see Technology guidance > [Generative AI](/ai/playbook/technology-guidance/generative-ai/).

-A Generative AI Power Platform workload leverages the capabilities of Microsoft’s Power Platform to integrate and utilize generative AI models for automating and enhancing business processes.
+An intelligent application workload built on Power Platform leverages the capabilities of Microsoft’s Power Platform to integrate and utilize generative AI models for automating and enhancing business processes.

 ## What are the common challenges?

-Developing Power Platform workloads that use Generative AI features can be complex and presents several challenges.
+Developing an intelligent application workload built on Power Platform can be complex and presents several challenges.
 Here are some of the most common ones:

 - **Data quality and availability**: Generative AI models require large volumes of high-quality data.
 Ensuring data is clean, well-structured, and accessible can increase complexity.
 - **Integration with existing systems**: Seamlessly integrating generative AI with existing IT infrastructure and business processes can be resource-intensive and technically challenging.